 Fill out a brief description of the incident and request amnesty.
 Documentation from a professional attendant stating that medical attention was needed and sought must also accompany the form.
 The forms are located at the Community Standards in 5 Hitchcock Hall.

 What is the deadline for applying for amnesty?

 Students have up to two (2) business days after meeting with the complainant to turn in the request.

 How will the decision be made and when is it released?

-The decision on whether or not to grant amnesty will be made by a trained Hearing Officer in the Office of Community Standards and students will be notified within 48 hours of the decision.
+The decision on whether or not to grant amnesty will be made by a trained Hearing Officer in Community Standards and students will be notified within 48 hours of the decision.

 Who is eligible for amnesty?